Interplay of strong correlations and covalency in ionic band insulators: Models and Methods

 \section{Models and Methods}

-We have considered a two orbital Hubbard model with a local Coulomb interaction between two electrons of opposite spin on same orbital.
+We consider a two-orbital Hubbard model with both orbitals having a local Coulomb interaction between electrons of opposite spin on the same orbital.
 In the second quantized notation, the Hamiltonian reads,

-where $c^{\dagger}_{i\alpha\sigma} (c_{i\alpha\sigma})$ creates (annihilates) an electron at lattice site $i$, in orbital $\alpha=A/B$ with $S_z$ eigenvalue $\sigma$.
-We set the chemical potential $\mu$ = $\frac{U}{2}$ so that each unit cell has a total average occupancy of 2 (i.e.\ half filling).
-The unit cell thus consists of two orbitals A and B. An equivalent interpretation is the consideration of sublattices A, B. The latter is usually chosen for the ionic Hubbard model.
-In the equation~\eqref{eq:Ham}, $\mathbf{{H}_{\sigma}(k)}$ comprises orbital energies, intra-unit-cell hybridization and nearest neighbour inter-unit-cell hopping, namely